Quantum computing quantum Monte Carlo with hybrid tensor network for electronic structure calculations: Methods

-In our QQTN formulation, an observable is defined as a tensor product $O = \bigotimes_{m, r} O_{mr}$, where $O_{mr}$ is observable on the $r$-th qubit of the $m$-th subsystem (lower tensor).
-We consider the expectation value of transition amplitude defined as
+In our QQTN formulation, an observable is defined as the tensor product $O = \bigotimes_{m, r} O_{mr}$, where $O_{mr}$ is observable on the $r$-th qubit of the $m$-th subsystem (lower tensor).
+Transition amplitude is then defined as